belovedpearl/Currency_Converter/README.md

 * Gspread

-Allows access to the attached spreadsheet, it also share data with the spreadsheet.
+Allows access to the attached spreadsheet, it also shares data with the spreadsheet.

 * Credentials